-The Dietrich School’s Diversity, Equity, and Inclusion workshops are anti-bias educational programs that establish welcoming, inclusive and diverse environments where faculty, staff, and students can engage in productive conversations on topics such as identity, the impact of stereotypes, bias and discrimination.
+The Dietrich School’s Diversity, Equity, and Inclusion workshops are anti-bias educational programs that establish welcoming, inclusive and diverse environments where faculty and staff can engage in productive conversations on topics such as identity, the impact of stereotypes, bias and discrimination.
 Participants experience each of the four consecutive sessions as a cohort through interactive and engaging discussions and activities.
 Each individual gains strategies to positively impact the campus climate in the Dietrich School and CGS.
 Interested in participating?
 Keep reading or contact Maureen Lazar (firstname.lastname@example.org) for more information about upcoming workshops.

-Purpose: Explore how each staff and faculty member impact diversity and inclusion in the Dietrich School and CGS.
+Series Purpose: Explore how each staff and faculty member impact diversity and inclusion in the Dietrich School and CGS.

 - Identify effective strategies to respond effectively to bias,